top of page

 Public consultation can be onerous and time consuming and can slow down the rate of multi-family housing development.
 However, the "Housing Crisis" cannot be fully attributed to a lack of supply.
 In fact, in recent years, there has been a flurry of new construction across Metro Vancouver, and there is currently ample inventory of housing supply on the market, both for sale and for lease.
 The issue that we are currently facing is one of affordability.

-Just because public consultation is time consuming doesn't mean that it should be abolished.
+Just because public consultation is time-consuming doesn't mean that it should be abolished.
 What is really behind the elimination of public consultation in the Province's new legislation?
-A public petition calling for the repeal or amendment of Bill 44 that was launched March 31, 2024 (click here for link) spells out the power of special interest groups in the real estate and development industry and their influence on the Province's legislation.
+A public petition calling for the repeal or amendment of Bill 44 that was launched March 31, 2024 (click here for link) and spells out the power of special interest groups in the real estate and development industry and their influence on the Province's legislation.

 Reference Links